edwig/StringIntegration/README.md

 Choose either one, but be carefull to use the Microsft agreed upon standards to use:
 TCHAR (instead of char), LPCTSTR (instead of 'const char*'), and std::wstring (instead of std::string)

 Well that’s about all.
-Have fun with the “SMX_String”!
+Have fun with the “XString”!